CO2-neutral in goods transport too

-Biodiesel and biogas as fuel
+Biodiesel and biogas as fuels

-Transport by electric lorry
+Transport by electric truck

-Reduction of air transport
+Reduction of air freight

-In addition to goods transport within Switzerland, the transport of goods by air from overseas also has an impact on the climate.
-Our internal guidelines dictate that goods may only be transported by air if there are no other options available due to quality reasons or lack of time.
-Goods that are flown in are declared with a “By air” label.
-Faster logistics processes and modern refrigeration techniques make it possible to transport more and more goods from overseas by ship.
+Besides goods transport within Switzerland, air freight from overseas also damages the environment.
+Our internal guidelines state that air freight may only be used if, for reasons of quality or very tight time constraints, there is no other option.
+We label goods that have been flown in with a By Air sticker.
+Thanks to faster logistics processes and modern refrigeration techniques, it is possible to transport more and more goods from overseas by boat.

-Comprehensive CO2 compensation concept
+Comprehensive CO2 offsetting concept